alejandroh3005/modelLong/README.md

 # Purpose

-This is package for UW BIOST 561 (Spring 2024), taught by Kevin Lin.
+This is package for fitting generalized linear mixed-effects models (GLMM) and generalized estimating equations (GEE).
+There are also functions to visualize longitudinal data.

 - The URL to the GitHub (i.e., the source code) is: https://github.com/alejandroh3005/modelLong
 - The URL to the Pkgdown webpage is: https://alejandroh3005.github.io/